Ramadan Fasting Reduces Blood Pressure, Cholesterol, and Blood Sugar: What the Research Shows

 What This Study Looked At

 Ramadan requires Muslims to fast completely from food and water between sunrise and sunset for one month each year.
-Researchers at Mashhad University of Medical Sciences wanted to know whether this pattern of intermittent abstinence had measurable effects on cardiovascular and metabolic risk factors in healthy adults.
-The study was prospective — meaning the same participants were measured before Ramadan began, at the end of the fasting month, and then again three weeks after Ramadan ended, allowing researchers to track changes over time.
+Researchers at Mashhad University of Medical Sciences wanted to know whether this pattern of daily intermittent abstinence had measurable effects on cardiovascular and metabolic risk factors in healthy adults.
+The study was prospective — the same participants were measured before Ramadan began, at the end of the fasting month, and three weeks after Ramadan ended, allowing researchers to track changes and reversals over time.

-You can read more about how intermittent fasting affects cardiovascular markers and what time-restricted eating does to metabolic health.
+You can read more about how intermittent fasting affects blood pressure and what time-restricted eating does to metabolic health.

 Who Was Studied